A

 These carpet

-dealers are locally owned but are hooked
+dealers are often locally-owned but are hooked

 and decrease their shipping costs.